jbottelb/network_projects/calendar/README.md

 ## Calendar Server
-Written By Josh Bottelberghe and Joseph Stalin
+Written By Josh Bottelberghe and Joseph Sweilem

 Constraints: